timgoalen/timgoalen-portfolio/README.md

 Changes made following initial testing:
 - Resizing images to 150% of their max displayed size.
-- Serving images in WebP format, with a JPEG as a fallback for browsers that don't support WebP.
-Through the picture `<picture>` and `<source>` elements.
+- Serving images in WebP format, with a JPEG as a fallback for browsers that don't support WebP, by nesting `<source>` elements within the `<picture>` element.
-- Adding explicit `width` and `height` to all images, to reduce layout shift as the browser loads the image.
+- Adding explicit `width` and `height` values to all images, to reduce layout shift as the browser loads the image.
 - `loading="lazy"` was tested on the Credits images to increase performance, but was removed after no performance increase was measured.

 - Insufficient contrast was found in some of the originally chosen red and blue text colours.